Starting, Restarting, and Restaging Apps

 null command makes that easy.

 Start commands are used in special ways when you migrate a database as part of an application deployment.
 See the Migrating a Database in Cloud Foundry topic for more information.

 To restart your application, run the following command:

 $ cf restart YOUR-APP

 Restarting your application stops your application and restarts it with the already compiled droplet.
 A droplet is a tarball that includes:

 - app source code

 The Diego cell unpacks, compiles, and runs a droplet on a container.

 Restart your application to refresh the application’s environment after actions such as binding a new service to the application or setting an environment variable that only the application consumes.
 However, if your environment variable is consumed by the buildpack in addition to the application, then you must restage the application for the change to take effect.

 To restage your application, run the following command:

 $ cf restage YOUR-APP

 Restaging your application stops your application and restages it, by compiling a new droplet and starting it.

 Restaging your application compiles a new droplet from your application without updating your application source.
-If you need to update your application source, re-push your application by following the steps in the section above.Create a pull request or raise an issue on the source for this page in GitHub
+If you must update your application source, re-push your application by following the steps in the section above.Create a pull request or raise an issue on the source for this page in GitHub